slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Naval Ravikant*
 -->

 Money is a tool.
 It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to freedom and happiness.
+Money doesn't buy happiness.
+It buys freedom.

 > *"A problem that can be solved with money is not really a problem."
 -- Kevin Kelly*